cornflowers.jpeg

 • Psychosocial assessments and therapeutic support planning as standard

-• Written assessment and problem formulation summaries available
+• Optional written assessment and problem formulation summaries available

 • Also available in sessions as standard: